Kuwait International Airport: Terminals

-Kuwait International Airport will have five operational, numbered terminals by 2023 or 2024.
+Kuwait International Airport will have five operational, numbered terminals by 2026.

 Terminal 1

-Terminal 1, designed by Kenzo Tange, is the primary building at Kuwait International Airport and houses most arriving and departing flights other than those operated by Jazeera Airways, Kuwait Airways, Aegean Airlines and flydubai, which operate out of the other terminals; it has 16 gates.
+Terminal 1, designed by Kenzo Tange, is the primary building at Kuwait International Airport and houses most arriving and departing flights other than those operated by Jazeera Airways and Kuwait Airways, which operate out of the other terminals.
+It has 16 gates, including 10 with contact bridges.
 The terminal also houses restaurants, duty-free shops, security checkpoints, and four lounges.

 Terminal 2

 Terminal 2, designed by Foster and Partners, will expand the airport's overall capacity by 25–50 million passengers per year through the introduction of a triangular building with 28 gates, 4,500 additional parking spaces and a 400-bed air-side hotel.
-It began construction in May 2017 and was due for completion in August 2022, but got shifted to 2024 due to the COVID-19 pandemic.
-The new terminal is environmentally sustainable.
-It is one of the world's largest environment friendly airport projects.
-It is an essential part of Kuwait Vision 2035.
+It began construction in May 2017 and was due for completion in August 2022, but was initially delayed to 2024 due to the COVID-19 pandemic.
+Following further delays, the new target operation date for T2 is set for the last quarter of 2026.

+The new terminal is environmentally sustainable, and aims to achieve LEED Gold certification.
+It is one of the world's largest environment friendly airport projects, and forms an essential part of Kuwait Vision 2035.

 Terminal 3

-Originally named the Sheikh Saad General Aviation Terminal and conceived for use by private aircraft, Terminal 3 is a small building that was used exclusively by Aegean Airlines and flydubai before being shut down due to work in Terminal 2.
+Officially named Sheikh Saad General Aviation Terminal and conceived for use by private aircraft, Terminal 3 is a small building that was used by some public airlines before being shut down due to work in Terminal 2.

 Terminal 4

-Inaugurated on 8 August 2018, Terminal 4 is used by all flights operated by Kuwait's national carrier, Kuwait Airways.
-The building was designed by the Spanish branch of the American company AECOM and built by a joint venture between Cengiz Insaat and First Kuwaiti Contractor.
-It is housed in a dedicated building neighboring the cargo-handling facilities on the airport compound and built over an area of 55,000 square meters.
-It offers five bus gates and nine boarding bridges gates, with a capacity of eight planes at the same time.
-Terminal 4 can handle 4.5 million passengers annually and eases congestion at Terminal 1.
-There are 2,450 additional car parking spaces in a dedicated surface lot adjacent to the terminal and connected to the building by a bridge.
+Inaugurated on 8 August 2018, Terminal 4 at Kuwait International Airport is exclusively used by Kuwait Airways, Kuwait's national carrier.
+The terminal was designed by the Spanish branch of the American company AECOM and constructed by a joint venture between Cengiz Insaat and First Kuwaiti Contractor.
+It spans over 55,000 square meters and is located adjacent to the airport's cargo-handling facilities.
+The terminal features five bus gates and nine boarding bridges, enabling it to accommodate up to eight aircraft simultaneously.

+With an annual capacity to handle 4.5 million passengers, Terminal 4 was built to alleviate congestion at Terminal 1 and enhance the overall airport experience.
+It offers 2,450 parking spaces in a dedicated lot connected to the terminal by a bridge.
+In addition to these facilities, the terminal is equipped with modern amenities and streamlined operational processes, aimed at providing passengers with a more efficient and comfortable travel experience.

+The addition of Terminal 4 marked a significant milestone in the expansion and modernization of Kuwait International Airport, reflecting the country's commitment to improving its aviation infrastructure in line with global standards.